yegorsokolov/MT5/README.md

 plugins under the `plugins/` package.
 Register new components with the helper decorators exposed in `plugins.__init__` and they will automatically be applied when `dataset.make_features` or training scripts run.
-Built-in examples include the `atr` and `donchian` plugins which add ATR based stops and Donchian channel signals.
+Built-in examples include the `atr`, `donchian` and `keltner` plugins which add ATR, Donchian and Keltner channel signals.
+A regime classification plugin can also be enabled to label each row using a hidden Markov model.
 Risk checks for spread limits and slippage detection are provided by the `spread` and `slippage` modules.